takelley1/linux-notes/selinux.md

 ## Ports

-- `semanage port –a –t ssh_port_t tcp 9999` = Set ssh context to allow use of port 9999.
+- `semanage port -a -t ssh_port_t tcp 9999` = Set ssh context to allow use of port 9999.

 ## Config